PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="773" alt="Screenshot 2024-09-18 at 11 52 40" src="https://github.com/user-attachments/assets/9ec42bc2-4895-4e77-b953-57b047e7b521">

 Ok, again a source of amazement.
-When comparing the overall and female salaries we can see that the **minimum** salary for woman is noticeably higher.
+When comparing the overall and female salaries we can see that the **minimum salary for women is noticeably higher**.
 It means that the minimum salary for male needs to be much lower, equal to the overall minimum.
 Let’s calculate that.

 <img width="748" alt="Screenshot 2024-09-18 at 11 58 54" src="https://github.com/user-attachments/assets/94c2f342-e068-4931-81a5-8608102b4700">

-Correct.
-Women's minimum wage is 64% higher than men’s.
+Correct. **Women's minimum wage is 64% higher than men’s**.
 That’s a huge gap!
 Women have a 64% higher minimum wage than men, suggesting that the lowest-paid women are better paid than the lowest-paid men.

 ![DAproject2](https://github.com/user-attachments/assets/34084bd5-7ee8-4713-9667-95a7c756b9e3)